napari/napari.github.io/0.9.0/_sources/developers/coredev/core_dev_guide.md

 they should have: been part of the project for at least two months, contributed significant changes of their own, contributed to the discussion and review of others' work, and collaborated in a way befitting our community values.
+Beyond the number of contributions, we value the *depth* of a nominee's interaction with the project — whether that is depth of usage (e.g. as a researcher or user), depth of contribution, or depth of understanding of maintenance.
 After nomination voting will happen on a private mailing list.
 While it is expected that most votes will be unanimous, a two-thirds majority of the cast votes is enough.